exploring self-realization, sacred personhood, and full humanity

 God is my witness... that if Augustus, Emperor of the whole world, thought fit to honour me with marriage and conferred all the Earth on me to possess for ever, it would be dearer and more honorable to me to be called not his Empress but your whore.

 For a man's worth does not rest on his wealth or power; these depend on fortune, but his worth is measured by his merits.
 And a woman should realize that if she marries a rich man more readily than a poor one, and desires her husband more for his possessions than for himself, she is offering herself for sale.

-she is offering herself for sale
+offering herself for sale

 Editor's note: Heloise is relentless.
 She insists upon speaking of love's pureness, allowing for no merchandizing - Gibran's "sinful marriage."

 Certainly any woman who comes to marry through desires of this kind deserves wages, not love; for clearly her mind is on the man's property, not himself, and she would be ready to prostitute herself to a richer man, if she could ...
 Unless you come to believe that there is no better man nor worthier woman on earth you will always still be looking for what you judge the best thing of all - to be the husband of the best of wives and the wife of the best of husbands...

 Editor's note: "The man's property" is not necessarily material in nature, but also refers to any psychological gain outside of purest love; that is, a wanting of that which is "his," but not "him."
 All such endeavor is "debits and credits" policy, the egoic searching for the "perfect resume."
 Most enter into marriage, Gibran's "sinful marriage," not realizing that they are guilty of this crime against true love.